tim-littlefair/tl-balena-browser/readme.md

       AUDIO_OUTPUT: RPI_HEADPHONES
 ```

-**Note**: The `browser` block expects the `audio` block to be named as such.
-If you change it's service name you'll need to override the `PULSE_SERVER` environment variable value to match it in the `browser` dockerfile.
+**Note**: The `tl-balena-browser` block expects the `audio` block to be named as such.
+If you change it's service name you'll need to override the `PULSE_SERVER` environment variable value to match it in the `tl-balena-browser` dockerfile.
 For example add `ENV PULSE_SERVER=tcp:not-audio:4317`.

 ---

 ## API
-The `browser` block exposes an HTTP API running on port 5011.
+The `tl-balena-browser` block exposes an HTTP API running on port 5011.
 The following endpoints are available:

 #### **GET** /ping
-Returns HTTP 200 if the `browser` block is ready
+Returns HTTP 200 if the `tl-balena-browser` block is ready

 #### **POST** /refresh
 Refreshes the currently displayed page